Already Enrolled ? Login

 Internship: Columbia University Irving Medical Center/New York -Presbyterian Hospital, The Division of Cardiology, Advanced Heart Failure and Heart Transplant

-Jacqueline A. Burnes, Ed.D.
+Jacqueline A. Burnes, Ed.D., ASEP-EPC

-As the founder of Burnes Health and a member of the clinical team at Columbia University-TC Exert Clinic & Laboratory, Dr. Burnes dedicates her expertise to improving the lives of cardiovascular disease (CVD) patients.
-Her work focuses on diagnostic cardiology using non-invasive methods and implementing non-pharmacological treatment strategies.
-Her current training addresses various conditions, including heart attack, heart failure, coronary artery bypass grafting, heart valve repair or replacement, heart or lung transplants, angioplasty with or without stenting, peripheral artery disease, pulmonary hypertension, and chronic obstructive pulmonary disease (COPD).
-Her clinical interests are centered on the primary and secondary prevention of cardiovascular disease, cardiac rehabilitation, and enriching the field of preventive cardiology, ultimately aiming to foster healthier communities through education and innovative care strategies.
+The work Dr. Burnes is engaged in emphasizes diagnostic cardiology through non-invasive techniques, alongside the implementation of effective non-pharmacological treatment strategies.
+Currently, Dr. Burnes' training encompasses a wide range of conditions, including but not limited to heart attacks, heart failure, coronary artery bypass grafting, heart valve repair or replacement, heart or lung transplants, angioplasty (with or without stenting), peripheral artery disease, pulmonary hypertension, and chronic obstructive pulmonary disease (COPD).
+Her clinical interests are profoundly rooted in both the primary and secondary prevention of cardiovascular disease and cardiac rehabilitation.
+Through her innovative approaches and dedication to education, she aims to enrich the field of preventive cardiology, ultimately striving to cultivate healthier communities through both conscientious outreach and pioneering care strategies.

-Columbia University-TC Exert Clinic & Laboratory | Non-Invasive Cardiology (Diagnostic Testing) & Pulmonary Diagnostic Testing
+Columbia University-TC Exert Clinic & CPET Laboratory | Cardiovascular & Pulmonary Diagnostic Testing

 Clinical Education